Carrie Nation: Later life and death

-Suspicious that President William McKinley was a secret drinker, Nation applauded his 1901 assassination because drinkers "got what they deserved".

 Later in life Nation exploited her name by appearing in vaudeville in the United States and music halls in Great Britain.
 Nation, a proud woman more given to sermonizing than entertaining, found these venues uninspiring for her proselytizing.
 One of a number of pre-World War I acts that "failed to click" with foreign audiences, Nation was struck by an egg thrown by an audience member during one 1909 music hall lecture at the Canterbury Theatre of Varieties in Westminster, London.
 Indignantly, "The Anti-Souse Queen" ripped up her contract and returned to the United States.
 Seeking profits elsewhere, Nation sold photographs of herself, collected lecture fees, and marketed miniature souvenir hatchets.
 In October 1909, various press outlets reported that Nation claimed to have invented an aeroplane.

 Near the end of her life, Nation moved to Eureka Springs, Arkansas, where she founded the home known as "Hatchet Hall".
-In poor health, she collapsed during a speech in a Eureka Springs park, after proclaiming, "I have done what I could."
-Nation was taken to a hospital in Leavenworth, Kansas, the Evergreen Place Hospital and Sanitarium located on 25 acres at Limit Street and South Maple Avenue just outside the city limits of Leavenworth.
-Evergreen Place Hospital was founded and operated by Dr. Charles Goddard, a professor at the University of Kansas School of Medicine and a distinguished authority on nervous and mental troubles, liquor and drug habits.
-Nation died there on June 9, 1911.
-She is buried in the southeastern side of Belton Cemetery in Belton, Missouri.
+She would give her final speech on January 14, 1911, when she had collapsed mid-way through, having previously suffered health problems.
+Nation fell into a coma and was taken to Evergreen Place Hospital, where she eventually died on June 9, 1911.
+She was buried in the southeastern side of Belton Cemetery in Belton, Missouri.
 The Woman's Christian Temperance Union later erected a stone inscribed "Faithful to the Cause of Prohibition, She Hath Done What She Could" and the name "Carry A. Nation".

 Legacy

 In 1918, a drinking fountain was erected in Nation's memory by the Woman's Christian Temperance Union.
 It is located at Naftzger Memorial Park in Wichita, Kansas.
 One myth is that the fountain was nearly destroyed at one time by a beer truck hitting it; Jamie Tracy, a curator of the Wichita-Sedgwick County Historical Museum, has not found any evidence for this ironic tale.

-Nation's home in Medicine Lodge, Kansas, the Carrie Nation House, was bought by the Woman's Christian Temperance Union in the 1950s and was declared a U.S. National Historic Landmark in 1976.
+In July 2018 a life-size bronze statue of Nation was erected in front of the Eaton Hotel (at the time called the Carey Hotel), the location of her raid in Wichita, Kansas.

+The play Carry Nation ran on Broadway and starred Esther Dale.
+Beverly Wolff performed the title role in the opera Carry Nation.
+Nation was portrayed by Valerie Buhagiar in Season 9 Episode 6 of the Canadian TV series Murdoch Mysteries.
+In "Bar Fights" (Episode 3, Season 4) of Comedy Central's Drunk History, Nation is portrayed by Vanessa Bayer.
+A fictionalized version of Nation is portrayed in the musical Queen of the Mist, wherein she crosses paths with Annie Edson Taylor.
+Nation was portrayed by Julia Murney in the original Off-Broadway production.